A00456571/coding-patterns-practice/Longest Repeating Character Replacement/README.md

 **Attempt 2 - 18ms**<br />
 Accessed the string values using toCharArray conversion in place of charAt.
 The solution is faster than before.<br />
 <br />

+**Attempt 3 - 10ms**<br />
+Since the problem is only for uppercase characters, used array of 26 length to store repeats rather than hashmap.<br />